guilt/ZCX-File-Protector/README.md

 ## Compatibility

-Files encrypted in one Operating System are compatible with the others too.
+There are some compatibility rules you would want to follow, if the files encrypted in one OS need to be compatible with the others too.

-Ensure that the file names are in the **DOS 8.3 format** (such as `.HTM`, `.MPG` ) for best compatibility.
+* Ensure that the file names are in the **DOS 8.3 format** (such as `.HTM`, `.MPG` ) for best compatibility.

-The File to be Encrypted must ideally be in the current working directory.
-Avoid usage of `.` and `..` or Directory separators such as `/` or `\` in files, we don't try to interpret them.
+* The files must ideally be in the current working directory.
+Avoid usage of `.` and `..` or directory separators such as `/` or `\` in files, we don't try to interpret them.

+* Ideally, the files are meant to be less than 2GB, to allow working on the older compilers without many issues.
+No guarantees are made on files larger or equal to that size.
+Use compression and file size splitting to ensure you do not encounter these bugs when running this program.

 ## How to Use